yeojz/metalsmith-react-templates/README.md

 ## CLI Usage

-  Install the node modules and then add the `metalsmith-templates` key to your `metalsmith.json` plugins.
+  Install the node modules and then add the `metalsmith-react-templates` key to your `metalsmith.json` plugins.
 The simplest use case just requires the template engine you want to use: